ShivamBansal07/college-books/README.md

 # College Books

 Books recommended for college by SRM for semester 1.
 Downloaded from https://z-lib.org .
+Most books are too big to view on github, so I recommend downloading the pdfs and viewing it on your own systems.
+Also allows for offline access which is nice.
 For requesting more books added here, open an issue ☆☆☆

 ### Math